BigaSpinosaLab/PAPER_CRISPRa_screening_HSC_from_mESCs/README.md

 - Downstream analysis: scripts from 5 to 8.

-    - Script 5 refers to the retrieval of the reference dataset.
+    - Script 5 refers to the retrieval of the reference dataset from Mouse Cell Atlas (Wang R. et al. 2023 NAR) to be used for automated annotation.
-    - Script 6 refers to cell type annotation with Single R and based on the Mouse Cell Atlas from Wang et al. 2023.
+    - Script 6 refers to automated cell type annotation with Single R taking as reference dataset from previous point.
-    - Script 7 refers to dimensionality reduction, data integration and clustering process.
+    - Script 7 refers to dimensionality reduction, data (samples) integration and clustering process.
-    - Script 8 refers to the results visualization.

 Raw FASTQ files and CellRanger output are available through GEO.
 Additionally, an RDS file including a Seurat object is also available in the same accession number.
-This RDS file includes up to Script 7 execution.
+This RDS file includes up to Script 7 execution, included.
+Additionally, this RDS file includes coordinates from UMAP embedding prior to samples integration.

-NOTE: Corresponding HTML reports generated from scripts 1, 2, 4 and 8 are also available in a subfolder.
+NOTE: Corresponding HTML reports generated from scripts 1, 2 and 4 are also available in a subfolder.